MrBennySolomon/Minecraft-2D/README.md

 In my version of the game, we will use a 2D pre- generated world (meaning, our world will be hardcoded).
 1. The user will have 3 types of tools:

-a.
-Axe - for cutting trees
+* Axe - for cutting trees
-b.
-Pickaxe - for mining rocks
+* Pickaxe - for mining rocks
-c.
-Shovel - for digging dirt
+* Shovel - for digging dirt

 2. Clicking on a tool followed by clicking on a tile in the world will remove the tile.
 (If it is of the correct type